 An outbreak of Salmonella Enteritidis has been traced back to fresh peaches distributed by Wawona Packing Co.
 In all, over 100 became sick, included at least 27 in Minnesota alone.

-This is a developing situation, and our investigation continues.
-Please feel free to contact us or call us at 888-828-7087 if you have information relevant to this outbreak.
+This outbreak is over, but our investigation continues.
+Please feel free to contact us or call us at 888-828-7087 if you or a loved one was sickened in this outbreak.

 The Minnesota Department of Public Health and CDC have announced an outbreak of Salmonella Enteritidis has been traced back to fresh peaches distributed by Wawona Packing Co.
-So far at least 23 people have become sick in Minnesota alone with a total of 78 cases in 12 states.
-OFT Salmonella Lawyers expect that this outbreak will likely continue to grow.
+So far at least 27 people have become sick in Minnesota alone with a total of 101 cases in 17 states.

 On August 21st, Prima Wawona (the distributor of the contaminated peaches) issued a broad recall that includes peaches sold at Wegman’s and Kroger:

 Wegmans Peaches – 077890490488

 The product codes may be found at the bottom of each package.

 The bagged peaches were distributed through retailers in the following states: Alaska, Alabama, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Iowa, Illinois, Indiana, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia and Wisconsin.